rkh/otnetstring/README.md

 What changed: The type info is not at the end of the encoded data, but at the beginning, right after the size info.
 That way nested objects can be created while reading from the stream.
-Therefore it is rather similar to [Bencode](http://en.wikipedia.org/wiki/Bencode), plus the Nestring advantage of always knowing how many bytes to read.
+Therefore it is rather similar to [Bencode](http://en.wikipedia.org/wiki/Bencode), plus the Netstring advantage of always knowing how many bytes to read.

 Objects look like this: